riflechess/riflechess.github.io/stp/summaries/PCIARC_Meeting_-_Arlington_Hills_Community_Center_(1200_Payne_Ave,_Saint_Paul,_MN_55130).md

 date:
 ---
 #### Meeting Info
-* **Meeting Type:** PCIARC Meeting (Planning Commission and Zoning and Land Use)
+**Meeting Type:** PCIARC Meeting
-* **Purpose:** Review and discussion of various land use and zoning proposals
-* **Date/Time:** [Insert Date and Time]
+**Purpose:** Community engagement and discussion on various city initiatives and projects **Date/Time:** [Insert Date and Time]
-* **Location:** Arlington Hills Community Center, 1200 Payne Ave, Saint Paul, MN 55130
+**Location:** Arlington Hills Community Center (1200 Payne Ave, Saint Paul, MN 55130)

 #### Summary
-The PCIARC meeting covered several items related to land use and zoning in the city.
-The main topics discussed were:
+The meeting covered several topics:

-* Proposed changes to the zoning ordinance for the University of St. Thomas campus expansion, which was met with some resistance from nearby residents concerned about increased traffic and density.
-* A request by a local business owner to rezone their property for a new apartment complex, which was approved unanimously after a brief discussion on parking and access.
-* An update on the city's affordable housing initiatives, including a proposed ordinance to require inclusionary zoning in certain areas of the city.
-This sparked some debate among commissioners about the effectiveness and fairness of such policies.

-The most contentious issue was the proposal for the University of St. Thomas expansion.
-Commissioner Johnson expressed concerns about the impact on nearby residents, while Commissioner Rodriguez argued that the benefits of the project outweighed the costs.
-The matter was tabled until the next meeting to allow for further review and discussion.

-In other news, the city's public works department reported on progress made in improving bike lanes and pedestrian safety throughout the city.
+* **Traffic Safety Improvements**: The city proposed installing a pedestrian crossing signal at the intersection of Selby Avenue and St. Albans Street.
+After some discussion, the proposal was approved with a unanimous vote.
+* **Public Art Project**: A local artist pitched an idea for a mural in the Arlington Hills neighborhood.
+While some attendees expressed concerns about vandalism and maintenance costs, the project was ultimately approved with a 7-2 vote.
+* **Community Events Funding**: The city allocated $10,000 for community events and festivals in the neighborhood.
+This was met with approval from most attendees.
+* **Zoning Proposal**: A proposed zoning change for a new development on the west side of the neighborhood sparked some debate.
+Some residents expressed concerns about increased density and potential noise pollution.
+After a lengthy discussion, the proposal was tabled until the next meeting.

+A notable moment during the meeting came when a resident raised concerns about a recent string of break-ins in the area.
+The police department assured attendees that they are increasing patrols and working to address the issue.